 Musée Nissim de Camondo

-This one is a house museum of decorative arts, built in 1911 to match the collector’s 18th century furniture collection.
+A luxurious Parisian townhouse museum of decorative arts, built in 1911 to match the collector’s 18th century furniture collection.
 Be prepared to feel like you’re walking into a time machine – located right by the stunning Parc Monceau.
+Equally interesting is the story of the Camondo family who lived here.

 Address: 63 Rue de Monceau, 75008 Paris